 ROOM & BOARD

 Most importantly, they are actively working toward change, doing their part to create a more sustainable world.
-Annually, Room & Board donates $500,000 to local charities and community partners, with $250,000 of home furnishings given to charities and partners in 2019.
+Annually, Room & Board donates 2% of of profits to nonprofit organizations helping build better communities, protect the environment, and advance the arts.
 Even its central office has received LEED Gold certification from the U.S. Green Building Council.
-They are also founding members of the Sustainable Furnishings Council, showing their commitment to advocating for sustainable furniture and bringing enduring quality to their customers.
+They are also a founding member of the Sustainable Furnishings Council, showing their commitment to advocating for sustainable furniture and bringing enduring quality to their customers.
 Image: Pren Table, Room & Board/Cambria Collaboration, courtesy Room & Board

 THUMA